james-bowman/slack/README.md

 To also process messages not directed specifically at the connected user, a similar function can be passed as the third parameter to the EventProcessor method (either in addition to or instead of the second parameter).

-This package is used by [Talbot](http://github.com/james-bowman/talbot) a pre-built bot that is available to be used directly, extended or simply as an example.
+This package is used by [Talbot](http://github.com/james-bowman/talbot), a bot that is available to be used directly, extended or simply as an example.

 ## Features